SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Swarming/Swarming.md

 The Swarming feature provides these capabilities:

-- As a DataMiner System Admin, you are able to apply maintenance (e.g. Windows updates) on a live cluster, Agent by Agent, by temporarily moving functionalities away to other agents in the cluster.
+- As a DataMiner System Admin, you can apply maintenance (e.g. Windows updates) on a live cluster, Agent by Agent, by temporarily moving functionalities away to other Agents in the cluster.

-- As a DataMiner System Admin, you are able to easily extend your system with an extra node and move functionalities from existing nodes to new nodes, so you can rebalance your cluster.
+- As a DataMiner System Admin, you can easily extend your system with an extra node and move functionalities from existing nodes to new nodes, so you can rebalance your cluster.

-- Swarming makes it possible to recover functionalities from failing nodes by moving activities hosted on that node to the remaining nodes.
+- Swarming makes it possible to recover functionalities from failing nodes by moving activities hosted on such a node to the remaining nodes.

 In a later iteration, the Swarming feature will also be able to assist in making rolling DataMiner software updates on live clusters possible, with limited downtime of specific functionality.